GabeScott/standard-works-vault/General Conference/1973 October - Closing Remarks.md

 Now, one thing more I should like to say.
 I am sure that many people came to this conference with many questions on their minds, seeking to know the answers to some of the troublesome things about them, wanting to know what to do in this case or in that case, how to act under these circumstances.
 As we have listened to their questions, we have remembered what the Lord said here in the preface to the revelations.
 He said:

 “And the arm of the Lord shall be revealed; and the day cometh that they who will not hear the voice of the Lord, neither the voice of his servants, neither give heed to the words of the prophets and apostles, shall be cut off from among the people.”
-And then he continued, “What I the Lord have spoken, I have spoken, and I excuse not myself; and though the heavens and the earth pass away, my word shall not pass away, but shall all be fulfilled, whether by mine own voice or by the voice of my servants, it is the same.”
-(D&C 1:14, 38.)
+And then he continued, “What I the Lord have spoken, I have spoken, and I excuse not myself; and though the heavens and the earth pass away, my word shall not pass away, but shall all be fulfilled, whether by mine own voice or by the voice of my servants, it is the same.” ([[D&C 1.14|D&C 1:14, 38]][[D&C 1.38|]].)

 In another great revelation he explained something else that we would have the Saints remember today.
 Where are you going to go to hear and find out what the Lord wants you to do today?
 The Lord declared again:

-“And this is the ensample unto them [he is talking now to those who are leaders of the Church], that they shall speak as they are moved upon by the Holy Ghost.
+“And this is the ensample unto them \[he is talking now to those who are leaders of the Church\], that they shall speak as they are moved upon by the Holy Ghost.

-“And whatsoever they shall speak when moved upon by the Holy Ghost shall be scripture, shall be the will of the Lord, shall be the mind of the Lord, shall be the voice of the Lord, and the power of God unto salvation.”
-(D&C 68:3–4.)
+“And whatsoever they shall speak when moved upon by the Holy Ghost shall be scripture, shall be the will of the Lord, shall be the mind of the Lord, shall be the voice of the Lord, and the power of God unto salvation.” ([[D&C 68.3|D&C 68:3–4]][[D&C 68.4|]].)

 To the Twelve shortly after the organization of the Church, he said something else that I would like you to remember before I draw one or two conclusions from what the Lord has told us.
 The Lord here is talking about the revelations that had been compiled up to that time in the Doctrine and Covenants.

-First may I quote something that the Prophet Joseph Smith said about the Book of Mormon: “I told the brethren that the Book of Mormon was the most correct book on earth, and the keystone of our religion, and a man would get nearer to God by abiding by its precepts, than by any other book.”
-(Documentary History of the Church, vol. 4, p.
+First may I quote something that the Prophet Joseph Smith said about the Book of Mormon: “I told the brethren that the Book of Mormon was the most correct book on earth, and the keystone of our religion, and a man would get nearer to God by abiding by its precepts, than by any other book.” (*Documentary History of the Church,* vol. 4, p.
 461.)
 And then he added, “If we didn’t have the Book of Mormon and the revelations of God, we would have nothing.”
-(See DHC, vol. 2, p.
+(See *DHC,* vol. 2, p.
 52.)

 It is that foundation upon which the Church and kingdom of God is built in our day; and so with respect to these revelations the Lord said this, as may be found in the eighteenth section of the Doctrine and Covenants: